hexbatch/apple-core/layer-docs/b-user-layers/services/session-services.md

 Creates what is needed for a user session to start

 Input data:
-* user id, auth token, name of session, id of session
+* user id, auth element, name of session, id of session

 Core calls:
 * list of core calls